-Any voter may vote by utilizing an in-person absentee ballot at the Election Commission Office located at Tahlequah, Oklahoma from 9:00 a.m. to 5:00 p.m. on a minimum number of days immediately preceding any election provided for by this Act and at any other locations or times that the Election Commission deems necessary and appropriate.
-As part of the application for an inperson absentee ballot, such voter shall swear or affirm that he or she has not voted a regular mail absentee ballot and that he or she will not vote at the regular polling place in the election for which the in-person absentee ballot is requested.
+Any voter may vote by utilizing an in-person absentee ballot at the Election Commission Office located at Tahlequah, Oklahoma during hours to be set by the Commission, which shall be at least from 9:00 a.m. to 5:00 p.m. on a minimum number of days immediately preceding any election provided for by this Act and at any other locations or times that the Election Commission deems necessary and appropriate.
+As part of the application for an in-person absentee ballot, such voter shall swear or affirm that he or she has not voted a regular mail absentee ballot and that he or she will not vote at the regular polling place in the election for which the in-person absentee ballot is requested.
 Any voter who violates the previsions of this section shall be guilty of a crime.